Gil's All Fright Diner: References to other works

 There are multiple references to the Necronomicon from the works of H. P. Lovecraft.

 Film adaptation

-In December 2009, it was reported that DreamWorks Animation had set screenwriters Ethan Reiff and Cyrus Voris to write a film adaptation of the book, with Barry Sonnenfeld attached to direct it.
-In 2011, Martinez wrote on his blog that he was working with DreamWorks on a project based on an original idea, and not on Gil's All Fright Diner.
+By December 2009, DreamWorks Animation had set screenwriters Ethan Reiff and Cyrus Voris to write a film adaptation of the book, with Barry Sonnenfeld attached to direct it.
+In 2011, Martinez was working with DreamWorks on a project based on an original idea, and not on Gil's All Fright Diner.
 In March 2013, Martinez expressed uncertainty for any film adaptation: "Your guess is as good as mine.
-It's all a matter of convincing someone with the clout necessary to make it happen."
+It's all a matter of convincing someone with the clout necessary to make it happen".